-The Enlightenment was an intellectual movement that emerged in the mid 1600s and was prominent in both the American and French Revolutions.
-Enlightenment thinkers were driven by curiosity and undertook rational investigation into the natural and human worlds.
+The Enlightenment was an intellectual movement that emerged in the mid-1600s and was prominent in both the American and French Revolutions.
+Enlightenment thinkers were driven by curiosity and undertook a rational investigation into the natural and human worlds.
 The Enlightenment raised questions about traditional beliefs, such as religion and monarchy.
 It also produced new political theories and ideas, such as John Locke’s theory of natural rights.

 Federalism describes a political system where power and sovereignty are shared by different levels of government, such as national and state governments.